 Download NcoredNcored vs Acrobat vs Preview for layered PDF work

-Adobe Acrobat handles PDF layers competently — it was the original PDF reference implementation and the layer model came from Adobe.
-The price is the same $240+/year subscription regardless of whether you use the layer features. macOS Preview does not support layer toggling at all — a layered PDF opens in Preview as if it were flattened.
+Adobe Acrobat handles PDF layers competently with a panel of per-layer visibility toggles, it was the original PDF reference implementation and the layer model came from Adobe.
+The price is the same $240+/year subscription regardless of whether you use the layer features. macOS Preview does not support layer toggling at all, a layered PDF opens in Preview as if it were flattened.
 Most browsers' built-in PDF viewers similarly ignore layers.
-Ncored gives architects the same layer-aware behavior as Acrobat on a smaller price point and with a faster render on heavy AEC files.
-If you do not use layers at all, none of this matters; for coordination-heavy practices it does.
+Ncored sits between the two for now: it opens a layered drawing and displays it cleanly and fast, faster than Acrobat or Preview on heavy architecture, engineering, and construction (AEC) files, but it does not yet toggle individual layers on and off, that capability is on the roadmap.
+If your coordination workflow depends on hiding and showing layers one by one, Acrobat or Bluebeam still does that today; if it is mostly about opening a busy layered drawing fast and marking it up, Ncored is built for it.